Special Academic Programs and Activities

 Most students choose to participate in their sophomore or junior year.
 However, interested students should begin investigating options as early as possible to ensure eligibility and fit.
 General requirements are sophomore standing and a 2.5 Pacific cumulative GPA.
 Foreign language requirements vary, but viable options exist for every major on campus.
 Some programs require course prerequisites and all require a minimum grade point average.
 Credit earned through Pacific-approved programs is awarded through Pacific and students pay Pacific tuition while still utilizing scholarships, loans, and aid.

-Many education abroad programs offer a broad curriculum, although some have a specific academic focus such as business, ecology, studio arts, or music performance.
+Many study abroad programs offer a broad curriculum, although some have a specific academic focus such as business, ecology, studio arts, or music performance.
 Internships are also available.
 And all programs offer students the challenges and benefits of studying and immersing themselves in a culture different from their own.

 A Cross-Cultural Training Course is required for all students studying abroad for a semester or full year.

-For more information on education abroad, please call (209) 946-2246, email edabroad@pacific.edu, or visit www.pacific.edu/ips.
+For more information on study abroad, please call (209) 946-2246, email studyabroad@pacific.edu, or visit www.pacific.edu/study-abroad.

 Fellowship Office